Photo Credit: Walter Siegmund via Wikimedia Commons

 Pollen cones Pollen cones

-One or more fresh, male pollen cones (strobili) are visible on the plant.
+One or more fresh pollen cones (male strobili) are visible on the plant.
 Cones have overlapping scales that are initially tightly closed, then spread apart to open the cone and release pollen.
 Include cones that are unopened or open, but do not include wilted or dried cones that have already released all of their pollen.

 More...